Outdoor RV Storage available.

 Faywood Hot Springs, a rustic natural geothermal resort in southwestern New Mexico with Public & Private Pools

-We offer many outdoor campground and private soaking pools for those who wish to partake of its healthful and rejuvenating mineral water baths.
+We offer many outdoor private soaking pools for those who wish to partake of its healthful and rejuvenating mineral water baths.
 There are separate clothing-required, clothing-optional (naturist), private and group bathing areas.

 There are tent sites for camping, pull through RV (recreational vehicle) sites with full hook ups, and private cabins for overnight lodging accommodations.
 Our Visitor Center houses the Front Desk, a store and gift shop.

 Near the corner of southwestern New Mexico -- midway between Silver City and Deming -- is Faywood Hot Springs, a natural geothermal high desert oasis.
 For centuries, this special place has lured many to its seductive, healing waters.
 Prehistoric peoples, Spanish explorers, weary westward travelers, soldiers, miners, health-seekers, a professional baseball team, and a multitude of everyday visitors from around the globe have found respite at the springs.

 The hot water flows from an opening in the top of a distinct mound of material known as "tufa."
 The tufa dome was created over countless centuries from endless gallons of flowing mineral water deposited on the nearly flat desert floor.
-This unusual geologic phenomenon is a remnant of extremely violent episodes of volcanic activity occurring in this part of the world some 20 to 45 million years ago, in an era when the nearby City of Rocks State Park was formed.
+This unusual geologic phenomenon is a remnant of extremely violent episodes of volcanic activity occurring in this part of the world in an era when the nearby City of Rocks State Park was formed.
 Prehistoric peoples probably revered the hot springs as a sacred healing place.
 The presence of circular depressions or mortar holes in the tufa dome suggests early use of the springs by these nomadic hunter-gatherers.
 Pottery and other artifacts found in the vicinity attests that the villagers from the nearby Mimbres pueblos knew of these warm healing waters, as did the later Apaches.
 It was an ideal place to erase the winter chill before migrating to the mountains for the summer.